Anti-graft watchdog censures 137 at China's biggest bank ICBC

-SHANGHAI China's anti-graft watchdog said on Tuesday it censured 137 bankers at the Industrial and Commercial Bank of China (ICBC), the country's largest lender, the latest move in a campaign against corruption in the financial sector.
+SHANGHAI China's anti-graft watchdog said on Tuesday it censured 137 bankers at the Industrial and Commercial Bank of China (ICBC) (601398.SS) (1398.HK), the country's largest lender, the latest move in a campaign against corruption in the financial sector.

 The announcement comes just weeks after anti-graft agents probed two of China's largest brokerages and censured four executives at a leading insurer.